-You Don’t Have to be a Slimeball to Get Rich!
+You Don’t Have to be Unethical to Get Rich!

 Many people have a very 19th-century view of real estate investors.
 They think that we are modern-day “robber barons” who prey upon distressed or ignorant people, take advantage of them, and laugh all the way to the bank.
 The truly sad thing is that some real estate investors think this of themselves, and think that in order to get ahead, they must behave unethically.
 The truth is that, in the long run, it pays to be a scrupulous investor.
 Do you really expect referrals if you “take advantage” of people?
 Of course not.
 Envision yourself as a problem solver and your business will be much more successful – and you’ll be able to sleep at night.